ROCm/omnitrace/docs/how-to/troubleshooting-omnitrace-linux.rst

 Troubleshooting RPATH details
 ========================================

-For information on RPATH troubleshooting, including how to check or modify an RPATH, see the information on `troubleshooting RPATHs when instrumenting and rewriting binary applications <./instrumenting-rewriting-binary-application.html#rpath-troubleshooting>`_
+If you're experiencing problems loading your application with an instrumented library, then you might have to check and modify the RPATH specified in your application.
+See the section on `troubleshooting RPATHs <./instrumenting-rewriting-binary-application.html#rpath-troubleshooting>`_ for further details.